MontrealCorpusTools/SPADE/README.md

 Issues
 ======

+If any issues are encountered, first try upgrading the PolyglotDB package (`pip install -U polyglotdb`).

-If any issues are encountered, please see the Polyglot-users forum (https://groups.google.com/forum/#!forum/polyglot-users) and post a new question if the issue has not already been addressed.
+If this does not solve the problem, or if no update is available, please see the Polyglot-users forum (https://groups.google.com/forum/#!forum/polyglot-users) and post a new question if the issue has not already been addressed.